sriramkasyap/landing-page-scaffolder-mac/README.md

-# Laniding Page Scaffolder for Mac - with Gulp
+# Landing Page Scaffolder for Mac - with Gulp

 Quick shell script to create a simple HTML landing page folder configured with SASS, Webpack, Bootstrap and jQuery